GrumpyZhou/visloc-apr/README.md

        --learn_weighting  --homo_init 0.0 -3.0 \
        --odir %output_dir%\
 ````
+See more training examples in [example.sh](example.sh).
 #### Training Visualization (optional)
 We use [Visdom](https://github.com/facebookresearch/visdom) server to visualize the training process.
 By default, training loss, validation accuracy( translation and rotation) are plotted to one figure.
-One can adapt it inside **_utils/common/visdom_templates.py_** to plot other statistics.
+One can adapt it inside [utils/common/visdom_templates.py](utils/common/visdom_templates.py) to plot other statistics.
 It can turned on from training options as following.
 ````
 # Visdom option
   --visenv %s, -venv %s the visdom environment name